 Sciencing Video Vault

 Move beads to the center beam to represent the digits of the number you wish to enter.
 In each row, the heaven beads have a value of five in that row, and each earth bead has a value of one.
 For example, to enter the 75 into the abacus, you need to move one heaven bead in the first row (representing one unit of 5), followed by one heaven bead and two earth beads in the second row (representing one unit of 50 and two units of 10).

 Simple Addition Using a Chinese Abacus

 Move the beads on the upper and lower decks to the center beam to represent your beginning number.
 For this example, use 75 from the previous section.
 Once you have entered the number, determine the number you wish to add to the abacus.
 For this example, add 25 to 75.

 Slide the beads in the first row (on the right hand side of the abacus) to add the first digits of each number.
 In this example, 75 left one heaven bead in the center of the first row.
 To add the 5 from 25, you need to move one more heaven bead in the first row to the center beam.
 This position will result in a value of 10 in the first row, and will require you to carry the number into the second row.

 Push the two heaven beads in the first column away from the center beam, and push one earth bead in the second row to the center.
 This action carries the value of 10 from the previous step into the correct row.
+Many schools use an abacus for kids to be able to visualize the carrying operation.
 The first row of the abacus will now be empty, and the second row will include one heaven bead and three earth beads.